-Results 1–10 of 39 for "Continuing Education Program"X related to "Violence Prevention Program" Refine Your Search Refine Your Search TopicTherapy (5)Violence (5)Children (3)Education (2)Ethics (2) 5 more... [+] Aging (1)Death & dying (1)Law & psychology (1)Trauma (1)Women & men (1)Hide detailsDocument TypeContinuing Education ProgramXYear2014 (1)2013 (2)2012 (6)2011 (9)Author/ContributorArnold, Merla (1)Ashby, Jeff (1)Blieszner, Rosemary (1)Haley, William E. (1)Lichtenberg, Peter A. (1) 5 more... [+] Mehrotra, Chandra (1)Molinari, Victor (1)Norris, Margaret (1)Randour, Mary Lou (1)Scogin, Forrest R. (1)Hide details Results 1–10 of 39 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Preventing Violence Against TeachersEighty percent of the nation’s teachers have been victims of threats or physical violence.
+Results 1–10 of 39 for "Continuing Education Program"X related to "Violence Prevention Program" Refine Your Search Refine Your Search TopicTherapy (5)Violence (5)Children (3)Education (2)Aging (1) 5 more... [+] Death & dying (1)Ethics (1)Law & psychology (1)Trauma (1)Women & men (1)Hide detailsDocument TypeContinuing Education ProgramXYear2013 (4)2012 (5)2011 (8)Author/ContributorArnold, Merla (1)Blieszner, Rosemary (1)Haley, William E. (1)Lichtenberg, Peter A. (1)Mehrotra, Chandra (1) 4 more... [+] Molinari, Victor (1)Norris, Margaret (1)Randour, Mary Lou (1)Scogin, Forrest R. (1)Hide details Results 1–10 of 39 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Violence Against Women and Children, Volume 1: Mapping the TerrainExperts from diverse disciplines describe prevalence rates among various populations; risk factors for perpetration and vulnerability and protective factors for potential victims.Continuing Education Program 2.Couples Therapy for Domestic Violence: Finding Safe SolutionsThis book presents a safety-focused approach to assessment and treatment of couples who choose to remain together after one or both partners have been violent.Continuing Education Program (July 2012)3.Preventing Violence Against TeachersEighty percent of the nation’s teachers have been victims of threats or physical violence.
 Psychologists have the expertise to help turn around this alarming statistic.
-Continuing Education Program 2.Violence Against Women and Children, Volume 1: Mapping the TerrainExperts from diverse disciplines describe prevalence rates among various populations; risk factors for perpetration and vulnerability and protective factors for potential victims.Continuing Education Program 3.Couples Therapy for Domestic Violence: Finding Safe SolutionsThis book presents a safety-focused approach to assessment and treatment of couples who choose to remain together after one or both partners have been violent.Continuing Education Program (July 2012)4.Human Aggression and Violence: Causes, Manifestations, and ConsequencesThis book provides a broad-based and multidisciplinary analysis of aggression and violence, their negative consequences, and promising interventions.Continuing Education Program (November 2011)5.What Every Clinician Should Know About the Link between Pet Abuse and Family ViolenceThis article will offer a rationale to all clinicians or other professionals who come into contact with children and their families including questions about animals in the family as a routine part of assessing the health of families and well-being of children.Continuing Education Program (June 2011)6.122: Exposure to Domestic Violence and Other Traumas in Contested Custody—Empirically Informed PracticeThis introductory workshop presents cutting-edge research on the relationship between exposure to domestic violence, child abuse and other traumas and children’s psychological health.Continuing Education Program (July 2012)7.Empirically Based Play Interventions for ChildrenThis book is a compilation of innovative, well-designed play interventions, presented for the first time in one text.Continuing Education Program (November 2011)8.Supporting Special Needs Adoptive Couples: Assessing an Intervention to Enhance Forgiveness, Increase Marital Satisfaction, and Prevent DepressionEvaluates an educational group intervention for special needs adoptive couples and identifies the key stakeholders involved in the adoption process in this article from The Counseling Psychologist, Vol. 39, No. 7.Continuing Education Program (August 2011)9.Building Your Practice Through Interprofessional Collaboration With Health Care ProvidersLearn the business of practice strategies to overcome the challenges of interprofessional collaboration, including health care culture, training disconnects and institutional barriers.
-Continuing Education Program (October 2012)10.Suicide: What Therapists Need to KnowMental health professionals and the public should know that the suicidal state is almost always transient and treatable.
-Therapists can prepare themselves by learning to implement the tools and techniques that have been found effective to assess and treat suicidal individuals.
-Part of the Online Article CE Series (OACES).Continuing Education Program (March 2011) Previous 1 2 3 ...
+Continuing Education Program 4.Human Aggression and Violence: Causes, Manifestations, and ConsequencesThis book provides a broad-based and multidisciplinary analysis of aggression and violence, their negative consequences, and promising interventions.Continuing Education Program (November 2011)5.What Every Clinician Should Know About the Link between Pet Abuse and Family ViolenceThis article will offer a rationale to all clinicians or other professionals who come into contact with children and their families including questions about animals in the family as a routine part of assessing the health of families and well-being of children.Continuing Education Program (June 2011)6.122: Exposure to Domestic Violence and Other Traumas in Contested Custody—Empirically Informed PracticeThis introductory workshop presents cutting-edge research on the relationship between exposure to domestic violence, child abuse and other traumas and children’s psychological health.Continuing Education Program 7.138: Assessing Violence Risk in Juvenile OffendersThis intermediate workshop provides information on how courts utilize juvenile risk assessments, how this differs from threat assessment and how this endeavor differs from risk assessments of adults.Continuing Education Program 8.136: What Therapists Need to Know—Understanding, Assessing, and Treating Violent IndividualsThis intermediate workshop provides an in-depth understanding of developmental issues contributing to violence, state-of-the-art assessment techniques, case management strategies and empirically supported treatments of violent individuals.Continuing Education Program 9.159: Addressing Suicide Risk Among College Students Using a Public Health FrameworkThis intermediate workshop presents an overview of research-informed best practices for developing, implementing, and evaluating integrated, comprehensive and sustainable suicide prevention programs within college and university settings.
+Continuing Education Program 10.Friday WorkshopsCE workshops held on Aug.
+2, 2013, will discuss feedback in supervision, bipolar disorder, suicide, couple power therapy, personnel selection and stepfamilies.Continuing Education Program (August 2013) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 39 for "Continuing Education Program"X related to "Violence Prevention Program"